vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 4. The upload assembled to the final object with the `CompleteMultipartUpload` action as above.

+In the case of multiple Vector instances writing into the same bucket with the same `key_prefix` where one restarts, the above process could trigger the reassembly of a multipart upload that is still being written to by another instance.
+When the other instance(s) try to upload a subsequent part, S3 will report that the multipart upload can no longer be found.
+When encountering this error, the writing instance will discard its previous multipart data and retry after creating a new upload.

 ### User Experience

 From a user point of view, there is no visible change in the behavior